WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-05-history-of-the-pack-the-book-of-secrets-pt1.md

 The bottom of the stairway opened onto a wide cavern.
 Fluorescent lights, old and oddly placed, littered the sides of the stalactites and walls.
 Flickering on and off like torches under a breeze.

 A wooden bridge stretched before them over a river.
-As they crossed, they could see strange phantasmal shapes floating through the water underneath them.
+As they crossed, they could see strange phantasmal shapes floating through the water underneath.
 Phosphorescent.
 Ghostly.
 Ethereal.

 Curious, one of the Troopers reached an arm over the rail.
 Almost casual in response, one of the shapes floated closer to the surface.
 Mesmerizing.
 Iridescent like gasoline on water.
 Eager.
 Longing.